fraganator/archive-cache-manager/README.md

 *Note: The name of the M3U file is typically used by emulators to name save files.
 Using the game ID guarantees the save game files will be unique, but can be difficult to manually manage.*

 Default: _Enabled_

+#### Check For Updates On Startup
+Enable this option to check for plugin updates when LaunchBox starts up.
+This is a simple version check of the latest release on github, and nothing is automatically downloaded or installed.
+If a new update is found a message box will appear shortly after LaunchBox is started, with the option to open the download page in a browser.

+Default: _On first run, a message box will appear asking the user if they'd like to enable the update check._

 ## Building